Sexual abuse scandal in the Roman Catholic Archdiocese of Dubuque: Settlements by archbishop Hanus

 Archbishop Jerome Hanus has had to deal with the sexual abuse crisis that has rocked the church in recent times.
-Soon after he became archbishop, a Dubuque area priest had been found to have abused a number of boys while working at Saint Columbkille's church in Dubuque.
-He has also had to deal with sexual abuse cases which involved a number of priests, both living and deceased.
+Soon after he became archbishop, a Dubuque area priest had been found to have abused minors while working at Saint Columbkille's church in Dubuque.
 In February 2006 he, along with Bishop Charron of Des Moines and Bishop Franklin of Davenport, met with victim's advocate groups.
-(Sioux City Bishop Nickless was scheduled to attend but his mother died just before the meeting.)
 Then on February 21, 2006 the archdiocese settled a number of claims, and the Archbishop offered a personal apology.